Reproductive Endocrinology and Infertility Fellowship

 The Reproductive Endocrinology and Infertility (REI) Fellowship Program is a three-year program designed to prepare fellows for a career in academic medicine.
 The ACGME-accredited program is approved for three fellows.

-All the fellows who have trained in our REI Fellowship Program since 1985 have successfully passed their written REI board examinations the first time, and 98 percent have also passed their oral boards on the first try.
+The strength of the Program can be measured in the results.
+Since 1985, all of the fellows who trained in our Program have successfully passed their written REI board examinations the first time, and 98 percent have passed their oral boards on the first try.

-Clinical experience is enhanced with rotations in UT Southwestern’s Fertility and Advanced Reproductive Medicine Program, Parkland Health & Hospital System, and the Center for Assisted Reproduction in Bedford, Texas.
+Clinical experience is enhanced with rotations in UT Southwestern’s Fertility and Advanced Reproductive Medicine Program, and Parkland Health & Hospital System.

 Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgical Center at Parkland.
 Inpatient care is provided at William P. Clements Jr. University Hospital and Parkland Memorial Hospital.